spacecloud-io/space-docs/content/install/docker.md

 ## When to use docker compose
-Running space-cloud only in docker can be useful for the following use cases
+Running Space Cloud in docker can be useful for the following use cases:
 - Test out space cloud
 - A POC project